ericfdunn/manifold-realms/2. Rules/Conditions.md

 - The creature automatically fails Strength and Dexterity saving throws.
 - Attack rolls against the creature have advantage.
 - Any attack that hits the creature is a critical hit if the attacker is within 5 feet of the creature.
+### Wet
+- A creature that has been drenched with water is **wet** for 1 minute.
+- The creatures is vulnerable to cold damage and lightning damage but resistant to fire damage.
+- The condition ends if they take an action to dry themselves with a towel or they take 1 or more poins of fire damage.
 # Environmental Effects
 By its nature, adventuring involves delving into places that are dark, dangerous, and full of mysteries to be explored.
 The rules in this section cover some of the most important ways in which adventurers interact with the environment in such places.